Finding SSD Benefits After a Stroke

 - Weakness and numbness

-When someone suffers from physical and cognitive issues after a stroke, it can affect their ability to work.
+When someone suffers from physical and cognitive issues, it can affect their ability to work.
 For example, someone might be unable to lift heavy boxes after losing most of the strength in one side of their body, or someone who works in an office might have trouble with keeping track of their daily tasks due to memory loss.
-When someone is unable to work due to their symptoms after a stroke, they might be able to qualify for Social Security Disability (SSD) benefits.
+When someone is unable to work due to their symptoms, they might be able to qualify for Social Security Disability (SSD) benefits.

 SSD After a Stroke

 For stroke complications to qualify for SSD, they must meet requirements under the “vascular insult to the brain” category in the Social Security Administration’s List of Impairments.
-To be considered for disability, stroke survivors must display at least one of the following sets of symptoms for at least three months after their stroke:
+To be considered for disability, stroke survivors must display at least one of the following sets of symptoms for at least three months:

 - The inability to speak or write effectively